reyre8/cm/README.md

 ### Assumptions

 #### Question 1
-- The arameter to the function should be provided/defined, otherwise function will throw an Error.
+- The parameter to the function should be provided/defined, otherwise function will throw an Error.
 - Strings made of spaces (i.e. “    ”) are also considered empty.

 #### Question 2
-- The arameter to the function should be provided/defined, otherwise function will throw an Error.
+- The parameter to the function should be provided/defined, otherwise function will throw an Error.
 - Zero (0) is not consider a positive integer (or a natural number).

 #### Question 3